Graduation Requirements: minimum three credits required within Grades 9-12; four credits recommended.

 FL151 – American Sign Language I

-In American Sign Language (ASL) I, students will learn college-level conversational sign skills enabling them to begin comfortably communicating with the deaf community.
+In American Sign Language (ASL) I, students will learn college-level conversational sign skills enabling them to begin comfortably communicating with the Deaf community.
 Students will learn the ASL alphabet and number system, appropriate facial expressions, and grammar which accompany the language.
-Students will also being research of deaf culture and its origin.
+Students will also complete research of Deaf culture and its origin.

 FL251 – American Sign Language II

 American Sign Language (ASL) II is structured to continue the knowledge and growth of ASL and its expressive and receptive skills.
-Students will advance their studies in college-level ASL, enabling them to confidently communicate with the deaf community.
-Students will interact more frequently with the deaf community and continue their growth and development in ASL grammar, vocabulary, and cultural awareness.
+Students will advance their studies in college-level ASL, enabling them to confidently communicate with the Deaf community.
+Students will interact more frequently with the Deaf community and continue their growth and development in ASL grammar, vocabulary, and cultural awareness.
+They will engage in receptive and expressive activities (ex. dialogue and role play) for the purposes of providing and obtaining information, expressing feelings and preferences, and exchanging ideas and opinions.
+Students will be involved both individually and in groups to complete these activities.
+ASL language immersion trip will be in April 2020.

 Prerequisite: Grade of C or better in NPA’s American Sign Language I